arx-research/ers-scripts/README.md

 It will prompt you for several pieces of information:
 1. `service-name`: The name of the service
-2. `content`: URL/URI of the content app
+2. `content`: URL/URI of the content app; in the case of a simple redirect this would be an `http` resource like `https://app.arx.org` where a chip may be scanned.
+For IPFS, this would be
-3. `append-id`: Indicate whether chipId should be appended to the content app URL/URI (useful for NFT applications and required for the `generateTokenUriData` task)
+3. `append-id`: Indicate whether chipId should be appended to the content app URL/URI (useful for NFT applications and required for the `generateTokenUriData` task where `tokenUri` data is added through project creation)

 Example:
 ```bash